IanKeeler/RECITATION-15-TEAM-5-GroupFinal/project_code_and_components/resources/css/style_guide.md

 - Images for use of icons

 It isn't necessary to read the entire thing to parse a section.

+# Test page

+In this directory, `test.html` is a basic HTML file that demonstrates several elements with the current style library applied to them and allows for testing elements and styling.
+It is not necessary to run the server to view this page.

 # Partials